-- 1. Was there a pre-expulsion meeting of the individualized education team prior to the expulsion hearing? - 2.
-Was an invitation to attend the pre-expulsion hearing extended at least 48 hours prior to the hearing? - 3.
-Was it determined during the pre-expulsion hearing meeting that: - a.
-The misconduct was not caused by a manifestation of the pupil's handicap? - b.
-The pupil was appropriately placed at the time the misconduct occurred?
+- a..
+Was there a pre-expulsion meeting of the individualized education team prior to the expulsion hearing? - b.
+Was an invitation to attend the pre-expulsion hearing extended at least 48 hours prior to the hearing? - c.
+Was it determined during the pre-expulsion hearing meeting that: - The misconduct was not caused by a manifestation of the pupil's handicap? - The pupil was appropriately placed at the time the misconduct occurred?